apacheignite/documentation/sql/performance-and-debugging-19.md

   ]
 }
 [/block]
-Certain queries may benefit from being executed in several threads.
+Certain queries might benefit from being executed in multiple threads.
 This relates to queries with table scans and aggregations, which is often the case for OLAP workloads.
 E.g.:
 [block:code]
 {
   "codes": [